 Known to television audiences as bumbling Emily Litella, scatterbrained Roseanne Roseannadanna, and nerdy Lisa Loopner, comedian Gilda Radner shot to stardom on NBC’s Saturday Night Live (SNL).
 Hailed by critics as the next Lucille Ball, Radner’s success in television in the 1970s led to a brief film career, tragically cut short by cancer at age forty-two.

 Gilda Radner was born June 28, 1946, into the prosperous Detroit Jewish family of Herman and Henrietta (Dworkin) Radner and older brother Michael.
-Herman’s father, George Ratkowsky, had emigrated from Lithuania to New York City, and later to Detroit, where he established a successful kosher meat business.
+Herman’s father, George Ratkowsky, had emigrated from Lithuania to New York City, and later to Detroit, where he established a successful Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher meat business.
 Herman, despite only a fifth-grade education, made the family fortune from an Ontario brewery he purchased in the 1920s.
 Radner’s mother, Henrietta, was an aspiring ballet dancer who worked as a legal secretary until she married Herman in October 1937.

 Radner remembers her childhood as one of the most difficult periods of her life.
 Because her mother could not tolerate the Detroit winters, the family spent four months each year in Florida, disrupting the school year, and preventing Radner from making close friends.
 Radner became attached instead to her governess, “Dibby” (Elizabeth Clementine Gillies), the model for her SNL character Emily Litella.
 When schoolchildren teased Radner for being overweight, “Dibby” provided Radner with her first lesson in comedy, telling her to “say you’re fat before they can.
 Just make a joke about it and laugh.”
 Her relationship with her mother was distant and somewhat competitive, but Radner felt very close to her father, who died of brain cancer when she was fourteen years old.
 Indulging his own show-business fantasies, Herman encouraged her to perform, gave her dancing lessons, and often took her to Broadway road shows in downtown Detroit.
 While not religiously observant in her adult life, Radner had a clearly Jewish upbringing.
 Her brother had a bar mitzva, she attended Sunday and Hebrew school, and sat shiva for her father when he died.
 For comic material, she often drew on the Jewish community in which she grew up—in skits about the gum-cracking Jewish coed Rhonda Weiss or in her famous “fake” commercial for skin-tight “Jewess jeans.”